passportpowell/Passport-Powell/README.md

 ## Deployment

-Deployment was achieved via GitHub pages using the following steps
+Deployment was achieved via GitHub and gitpod pages using the following steps

+## Github
  - In the GitHub repository go to the Settings tab,

  - using the source section drop-down menu, select the Master/ or Main Branch,